EddyVerbruggen/nativescript-fingerprint-auth/README.md

 ```

 ## Changelog
+- 5.0.0  Better `Face ID` support.
+Breaking change, see the API for `available`.
 - 4.0.1  Aligned with [the official NativeScript plugin seed](https://github.com/NativeScript/nativescript-plugin-seed).
 Requires NativeScript 3.0.0+.
 Thanks, @angeltsvetkov!
 - 4.0.0  Converted to TypeScript.
 Changed the error response type of `verifyFingerprintWithCustomFallback`.
 - 3.0.0  Android support added.
 Renamed `nativescript-touchid` to `nativescript-fingerprint-auth` (sorry for any inconvenience!).